 Depending on the patient’s condition, the surgery can take three to six hours, but require less time in the hospital and in recovery than traditional bypass.

 Robotic-assisted CABG surgery is a minimally invasive technique also performed without a heart-lung bypass machine.
 Minimally invasive approaches use small incisions that do not require opening the chest bone, which often means shorter recovery time and less risk for infection.

-Hackensack Meridian Health offers the da Vinci Xi® Surgical System, technology that allows the surgeon to make three small incisions in the chest and use tiny, specialized instruments and advanced, 3-D imaging to perform the bypass surgery.
+The surgeon makes three small incisions in the chest and uses tiny, specialized instruments and 3-D imaging to perform the bypass surgery.
 Smaller incisions mean less trauma, allowing patients to return to regular activities within one or two weeks.